 “Yes,” said the worker ant.
 “That is correct.”

 Apple Monster was shocked.
 He had often wondered about his parents.
 Nobody had ever talked to him about them.
 His very earliest memory is of himself, as a young child, playing around the apple tree by himself.

 Apple Monster had so many questions to ask his father.
 He wanted to know about his family.
 He wanted to know about his mother.

-The next morning, Apple Monster cleaned up around his apple tree and then he took a walk to the river and cleaned himself up.
+That afternoon, Apple Monster cleaned up around his apple tree and then he took a walk to the river and cleaned himself up.
 Once Apple Monster was all clean, he walked back toward the apple tree.
 There, standing under the apple tree was the man he had seen hanging around.